 8 | Paul Jebanasam – Rites

-In such a secular world as that of contemporary music, the place & role of symbols & rituals has attained a new form of significance.
+In such a secular world as that of contemporary music, the place and role of symbols and rituals has attained a new form of significance.
 Paul Jebanasam has channelled deeply into that most modern mindset; in my review of Rites a couple of months ago, i remarked how it is “like a five-part liturgy to an unknown god or force”.
-Certainly the way Rites unfolds has all the structural patience of a liturgy, only gradually moving into its dark, passionate core, a veritable blizzard of resounding echoes & melodic keening.
+Certainly the way Rites unfolds has all the structural patience of a liturgy, only gradually moving into its dark, passionate core, a veritable blizzard of resounding echoes and melodic keening.

 [Amazon | Boomkat]